 There are several reasons people seek out old bottles of whiskey.

 First, production methods have changed over the decades.
 Bourbon and rye used to be distilled to a lower proof and entered the barrel at a lower proof.
 Many think these lower proofs resulted in more flavors entering the whiskey with less aging time.
-In 1984 the minimum barrel proof was raised from 110 to 125.
+In 1962 the maximum barrel entry proof (the strength of the new make when it was first barreled) was raised from 110 to 125.
 Many companies have switched over from cultivating their own yeast strains (“jug yeast”) to purchasing packaged dried yeast from suppliers for consistency, but this has been at the cost of removing some of the character out of some brands.

 Water sources have changed.
 Most distilleries that used to use well water have now switched over to municipal water sources, or heavily filter their water supplies, so the flavors from the natural ground water don’t come through to the whiskey.